xefiji/goSSE/README.md

 ```
 # App's vars
-SSE_USERNAME= # there will be the user allowed to access the server
+SSE_CLIENT_USERNAME= # there will be the user allowed to access the server and fetch events
-SSE_PASSWORD= # there will be the user's password
+SSE_CLIENT_PASSWORD= # there will be the user's password
+SSE_BROADCASTER_USERNAME= # there will be the broadcaster allowed to access the server and broadcast event
+SSE_BROADCASTER_PASSWORD= # there will be the broadcaster's password
 SSE_APP_KEY= # secret key to crypt JWT token
 SSE_PORT=80 # Port where to expose the API
 ALLOWED_ORIGIN= # For CORS.
 Wildcard won't work (cookie setup)